WRITTEN BY Nicholas Finney and Benjamin Grady

 Whilst recent reports suggest the ACT Government is supportive of the growth of the sector in the ACT, it is concerning that the ACT Government’s mindset is already focussed on regulating rental pricing as a condition of any incentives available to developers.
 Seeing as Build to Rent has, and is continuing, to be successful in other jurisdictions (such as NSW and Victoria) perhaps the ACT should take note and ensure any regulation is balanced with a market-led approach.

-For further information regarding Build to Rent, please contact the team at BAL Lawyers.
+For further information regarding Build to Rent, please contact our property team at BAL Lawyers.